Update: September 3, 2014:

 Since he sits on the ceotropes all day and continues to pee and poop, the skin around his private parts becomes irritated due to the urine.
 This is why I make sure to rinse his entire private parts as I mentioned above.
 Keeping his private parts clean prevents serious urine burns and constant trips to the vet.

 Once I see that there is no remaining poop and no dried urine, I dry him off with a towel.
 Making sure, I completely dry his private parts and all the fur around his bottom part.
-There have been times where the skin around his private parts becomes red and irritated because of the urine.
+There have been times where the skin around his private parts becomes red and irritated due to the urine.
 When this occurs, I submerge his bottom part in about an inch or two of warm water.
-This will loosen any dried urine and poop off from his private parts and fur.
+This will loosen any dried urine and poop.

 **I do not submerge his bottom part in water every day to avoid getting his fur soaked.
 It takes several hours to fully dry soaked fur.**